About

 The Public Media Code of Integrity was developed by the Affinity Group Coalition and the Station Resource Group, collectively representing public television and radio stations and service organizations from across the country, with support from the Corporation for Public Broadcasting.

-• To produce news, commentary and music content that includes diverse voices, opinions and perspectives.
+- To produce news, commentary and music content that includes inclusive voices, opinions and perspectives.

-• To create a diverse workplace that represents Wichita and South-Central Kansas.
-KMUW believes that diversity extends beyond race and gender to include religion, national origin, education, sexual orientation, and culture.
+- To create an inclusive workplace that represents Wichita and South-Central Kansas.
+And represent its mix of cultures, race and gender to include religion, national origin, education, sexual orientation.

 KMUW’s Director of Organizational Culture provides input on current and new station initiatives.
-This position participates in all hiring committees and provides input on community engagement topics, and participants.
-When hiring, KMUW posts position information in multiple recruitment publications and online job sites, reaching out to universities, minority newspapers, nonprofit organizations, and local resources that help job seekers of color connect with potential positions.
+This position takes part in all hiring committees and provides input on community engagement topics, and participants.

 KMUW’s locally produced music shows explore a wide range of genres including gospel, R&B, jazz, blues, AAA, and cultural music from around the world.
 The programs include Soulsations, Global Village, Night Train, Straight No Chaser, Crossroads, and Strange Currency.